adobe/ust-configapp/README.md

 - Enable reading nested group information
 - Enable secure password storage for ldap password

 You can still add additional keys/edit current key values manually in the configuration files.

-Please note, any yml comments and keys order will not be saved during round-trip save
+Please note, any yml comments and keys order will not be saved during round-trip save, however, the wizard creates a initial backup of config before it updates the configurations.

 ## Installation